 The ISM draws its students and faculty from all over the world.
-Currently, more than 10 percent of students come from outside the United States, as do four faculty members.
+Currently, more than 15 percent of students come from outside the United States, as do six faculty members.

 Faculty and students at the Yale Institute of Sacred Music work together to create a vital network of international exchange between performing musicians and scholars in liturgical studies and religion and the arts.
-The theme of the ISM's 2004-2005 Colloquium series was enculturation; in 2005-2006, the liturgical and musical heritage and contemporary practice in Mexico will be examined; Ed Pepe and Clara Bargellini will visit from Mexico to speak on pipe organs there and on the history of Mexican art and architecture.
-Noted ethnomusicologist Lorenzo Candelaria, Visiting Assistant Professor of Ethnomusicology, will teach a course on Hispanic popular devotion and the mariachi.
+The ISM's Colloquium series has engaged broad themes of enculturation, and the liturgical and musical heritage and contemporary practice in Mexico.

-The Institute has a tradition of sponsoring, sometimes in collaboration with other entities, musicians, artists, and scholars from around the world to perform, exhibit artworks, and lecture at Yale: the Tuks Camerata from South Africa and the Westminster Choir, the Collegium Regale, and (in 2005) the Clare College Choir from England; guest composer James MacMillan from Scotland; hymnographer I-to Loh from Taiwan; choral conductors Carl Høgset from Norway, Stefan Parkman from Sweden, Sir David Willcocks from England, Krzysztof Penderecki from Poland, and (in 2005) Sir Neville Marriner from England; artists Nalini Jayasuriya from Sri Lanka, Sawai Chinnawong from Thailand, Wisnu Sasongko from Indonesia, and (in 2005) He Qi from China and Adrian Paci from Italy; organists Michael Gailit from Austria and, from England, Gerard Brooks and (in 2005) Thomas Trotter; and an exhibition of molas from the San Blas Islands off the coast of Panama.
-We have also brought Canadian and American artists and scholars who specialize in various traditions of world music, art, and liturgy: Craig Russell, who, with Maria Jette, lectured on and performed sacred music of the Mexican baroque; Canadian painter Ray Dirks with a show of works about Africa focusing on Ethiopia; American-born painter of Antiguan heritage Laura James, whose works reflect Ethiopian iconography and forge links between African Americans and their countries of origin on the African continent; and Jaroslav Pelikan, who offered a lecture to complement a concert by Simon Carrington and the Schola Cantorum of creeds from around the world.
-In September 2005, the ISM is collaborating with other departments to present an international interdisciplinary conference, "Sex and Religion in Migration," examining the development of religious and gender identities in the context of globalization.
-The conference will bring together scholars, authors, artists, and film-makers from all over the world.
+The Institute has a tradition of sponsoring, sometimes in collaboration with other entities, musicians, artists, and scholars from around the world to perform, exhibit, and lecture at Yale.
+Recent visitors have included the Tuks Camerata from South Africa; the Westminster Choir, the Collegium Regale, the Clare College Choir, and the early music ensemble I Fagiolini from England; guest composer James MacMillan from Scotland and Tarik O'Regan from England;

+hymnographer I-to Loh from Taiwan; choral conductors Carl Høgset from Norway, Stefan Parkman from Sweden, Sir David Willcocks and Sir Neville Marriner from England, Krzysztof Penderecki from Poland, and (in 2007) Helmuth Rilling from Germany; artists Nalini Jayasuriya from Sri Lanka, Sawai Chinnawong from Thailand, Wisnu Sasongko from Indonesia, He Qi from China, Adrian Paci from Albania and Italy, and (in 2007) Hanna Cheriyan Verghese from Malaysia; organists Michael Gailit from Austria and Gerard Brooks and Thomas Trotter from England, and (in 2006) Grethe Krogh from Denmark and Hans-Ola Ericcsson from Sweden; as well as an exhibition of molas by anonymous artists from the San Blas Islands off the coast of Panama.
+In preparation for the Institute's 2006 study trip to Mexico, the Colloquium speaker series featured Mexican scholars, artists, and practitioners: Ricardo Valenzuela, Edward Pepe, Carlos Touché-Porter, and Clara Bargellini.
+We have also brought Canadian and American artists and scholars who specialize in various traditions of world music, art, and liturgy: Craig Russell and Lorenzo Candelaria (lecturers on topics of Mexican musical traditions), Ray Dirks (a painter of works about Africa focusing on Ethiopia), Laura James (a painter of Antiguan heritage with works forging links between African Americans and their countries of origin), and the late Jaroslav Pelikan, who offered a lecture to complement a concert by Simon Carrington and the Schola Cantorum of creeds from around the world.
+In 2005 the ISM collaborated with other departments to present an international interdisciplinary conference "Sex and Religion in Migration" examining the development of religious and gender identities in the context of globalization, bringing together scholars, authors, artists, and filmmakers from all over the world.